John Marshall: Impact and legacy

 The University of Virginia placed many volumes of Marshall's papers online as a searchable digital edition.
-The Library of Congress maintains the John Marshall papers which Senator Albert Beveridge used while compiling his biography of the chief justice a century ago.
+The Library of Congress maintains the John Marshall papers which Senator Albert Beveridge used while compiling his biography of the chief justice.
 The Special Collections Research Center at the College of William & Mary holds other John Marshall papers in its Special Collections.

 Monuments and memorials

 Marshall's home in Richmond, Virginia, has been preserved by Preservation Virginia (formerly known as the Association for the Preservation of Virginia Antiquities).
 It is considered to be an important landmark and museum, essential to an understanding of the Chief Justice's life and work.
 Additionally, his birthplace in Fauquier County, Virginia has been preserved as the John Marshall Birthplace Park.

 An engraved portrait of Marshall appears on U.S. paper money on the series 1890 and 1891 treasury notes.
 These rare notes are in great demand by note collectors today.
 Also, in 1914, an engraved portrait of Marshall was used as the central vignette on series 1914 $500 federal reserve notes.
 These notes are also quite scarce.
 (William McKinley replaced Marshall on the $500 bill in 1928.)
 Examples of both notes are available for viewing on the Federal Reserve Bank of San Francisco website.
 Marshall was also featured on a commemorative silver dollar in 2005.
 In 1955, the United States Postal Service released the 40¢ Liberty Issue postage stamp honoring him.

 Chief Justice John Marshall, a bronze statue of Marshall wearing his judicial robes, stands on the ground floor inside the U.S. Supreme Court building.
 Unveiled in 1884, and initially placed on the west plaza of the U.S. Capitol, it was sculpted by William Wetmore Story.
 His father, Joseph Story, had served on the Supreme Court with Marshall.
 Another casting of the statue is located at the north end of John Marshall Park in Washington D.C. (the sculpture The Chess Players, commemorating Marshall's love for the game of chess, is located on the east side of the park), and a third is situated on the grounds of the Philadelphia Museum of Art.